 BC is on track to see more than 800 people die of opioid overdoses this year.
-The province became the first in Canada to declare a public health emergency over the matter earlier this year, prompting authorities to release overdose data in real-time.
+The province became the first in Canada to declare a public health emergency over the matter earlier this year, prompting authorities to release overdose data in real time.
 More than three years ago, the premier campaigned on a promise to add 500 new addictions treatment beds by 2017, but that hasn't happened yet.

 Like Bohemier, Staddon couldn't afford tens of thousands of dollars a month on private drug rehab.
-The family contacted a local treatment centre for youth funded by the province, but it didn't have an official wait list.
+The family contacted a local treatment center for youth funded by the province, but it didn't have an official wait list.

 "You call every day to see if there is room.
 It is ridiculous," said Staddon.

 According to September statistics provided by the BC ministry of health to VICE News, there are 203 beds for children and youth with mental health and substance abuse issues available in three health districts.
-However internal documents obtained from the NDP by the CBC for that month show just 89 "youth substance use" beds.
+However, internal documents obtained from the NDP by the CBC for that month show just 89 "youth substance use" beds.